Hamamatsu Festival: Alan Wiren sees the "The Children's Battle" 浜松祭

 Legend has it that in Japan's feudal era Hikuma castle stood in the place where Hamamatsu is today, and Iiwo Buzen-no-kami was its lord.
 When a first son was born to him, Iiwo raised a kite to celebrate.
 That remains the heart of the festival to this day: the raising of kites to celebrate the birth of a family's first child.
 Traditionally, it was the first son's birth that was honored, but nowadays the birth of a daughter is cause enough to celebrate.

 A journey of celebration begins in the camp of rectangular, white tents pitched beside the field.
-Here, collections of two to three meter square kites, emblazoned with symbols identifying the neighbourhood which it is from, are stacked against the side of every tent.
+Here, collections of two to three meter square kites, emblazoned with symbols identifying the neighborhood which it is from, are stacked against the side of every tent.
 Ichiro and his team have carefully laid one flat on the ground to adjust its bow and guide strings.
 They attach a symbolic braid of red and white cloth to the main string, then lift the kite onto their shoulders, holding it like a canopy while the family who sponsored its construction gather beneath.

 Their first-born girl's name has been painted in the lower corner of this kite, and she is held in the position of honor.
 In this fashion, the kite, the team of flyers, and the family make a procession out to the field.